Context & Problem

 Goals

-- Empower users: Enable non-technical users to create and manage alerts without engineering support.
+- Self-service: Let non-technical users create and manage alerts without engineering support.

 - Boost efficiency: Reduce reliance on analysts by streamlining anomaly detection.